-(p) Contingent Consideration
+(m) Contingent Consideration

 The Company has recognised an amount in relation to the Contingent Cash Consideration on the Tuckanarra Project being the consideration of \$1,000,000 discounted to its present value based on the expected timing of the payment.
 The Company has recognised the amounts on the basis that the performance criteria on the Tuckanarra Project are more likely than not to be met within the required timeframe.
-This is on the basis that previous exploration activities on the Tuckanarra Project were substantially advanced leading to an increased probability that a JORC resource will be declared.
+This is on the basis that previous exploration activities on the Tuckanarra Project were substantially advanced leading to an increased probability of a JORC resource (declared in August 2023).
 The Contingent Cash Consideration has been capitalised as an acquisition cost.

-(q) Contributed Equity
+(n) Contributed Equity